 - Work during maternity and nursing leave

-ARTICLE 74. - In principle female employees must not be engaged in work for a total period of sixteen weeks, eight weeks before confinement and eight weeks after confinement.
-In case of multiple pregnancy, an extra two week period shall be added to the eight weeks before confinement during which female employees must not work.
-However, a female employee whose health condition is suitable as approved by a physician’s certificate may work at the establishment if she so wishes up until the three weeks before delivery.
-In this case the time during which she has worked shall be added to the time period allowed to her after confinement.
+ARTICLE 74 - In principle, female employees must not be engaged in work for a total period of sixteen weeks, eight weeks before confinement, and eight weeks after confinement.
+In case of multiple pregnancies, an extra two-week period shall be added to the eight weeks before confinement, during which female employees must not work.
+However, a female employee whose health condition is suitable as approved by a physician's certificate may work at the establishment if she wishes up until the three weeks before delivery.
+In this case, the time she has worked shall be added to the period allowed to her after confinement.

 The female employee shall be granted leave with pay for periodic examinations during her pregnancy.

-If the female employee so wishes, she shall be granted an unpaid leave of up to six months after the expiry of the sixteen weeks, or in the case multiple pregnancy, after the expiry of the eighteen weeks indicated above.
-This period shall not be considered in determining the employee’s one year of service for entitlement to annual leave with pay.
+If the female employee so wishes, she shall be granted an unpaid leave of up to six months after the expiry of the sixteen weeks, or in case of multiple pregnancies, after the expiry of the eighteen weeks indicated above.
+This period shall not be considered in determining the employee's one year of service for entitlement to annual leave with pay.

-Female employees shall be allowed a total of one and a half hour nursing leave in order to enable them to feed their children below the age of one.
-The employee shall decide herself at what times and in how many instalments she will use this leave.
+Female employees shall be allowed a total of one and half hours of nursing leave to feed their children below the age of one.
+The employee shall decide herself at what times and in how many installments she will use this leave.
 The length of the nursing leave shall be treated as part of the daily working time.

 - Personnel file of the employee

-ARTICLE 75. - The employer shall arrange a personnel file for each employee working in his establishment.
-In addition to the information about the employee’s identity, the employer is obliged to keep all the documents and records which he has to arrange in accordance with this Act and other legislation and to show them to authorised persons and authorities when requested.
+ARTICLE 75 - The employer shall arrange a personnel file for each employee working in their establishment.
+In addition to the information about the employee's identity, the employer is obliged to keep all the documents and records they have to arrange in accordance with this Act and other legislation and show them to authorized persons and authorities when requested.

-The employer is under the obligation to use the information he has obtained about the employee in congruence with the principles of honesty and law and not to disclose the information for which the employee has a justifiable interest in keeping as a secret.
+The employer is obligated to use the information they have obtained about the employee in congruence with the principles of honesty and law and not to disclose the information for which the employee has a justifiable interest in keeping as a secret.

-ARTICLE 76. - In jobs and establishments where, due to their nature, the application of daily and weekly working times is not possible as foreseen in Article 63, procedures to provide for the implementation of working time in a manner not to exceed the legal daily working time and by allowing an equalisation (balancing) period of up to six months shall be indicated in the regulations to be issued by the Ministry of Labour and Social Security.
+ARTICLE 76 - In jobs and establishments where, due to their nature, the application of daily and weekly working times is not possible as foreseen in Article 63, procedures to provide for the implementation of working time in a manner not to exceed the legal daily working time and by allowing an equalization (balancing) period of up to six months shall be indicated in the regulations to be issued by the Ministry of Labor and Social Security.

-In works where, due to their nature, operations have to be carried on continuously by the disposal of successive or rotating shifts of employees, special principles and procedures concerning working time, weekly rest days, night work and mandatory rest breaks shall be indicated in regulations to be issued by the Ministry of Labour and Social Security.
+In works where, due to their nature, operations must be carried on continuously by the disposal of successive or rotating shifts of employees, special principles and procedures concerning working time, weekly rest days, night work and mandatory rest breaks shall be indicated in regulations to be issued by the Ministry of Labor and Social Security.

 CHAPTER 5 "Occupational Health and Safety"